metacoder-feff/FEFF.TestFixtures/docs/articles/02.advanced/advanced-fixture-registration.md

 Fixtures that implement `IFixtureRegistrar` can expose configuration options through the `Microsoft.Extensions.Options` pattern.
 See the dedicated article for a complete walkthrough:

-👉 [Configuring Fixtures](configuring-fixtures.md) - Learn how to add configuration support to fixtures like `TmpDirectoryFixture`.
+👉 [Options Pattern](configuring-fixtures/options-pattern.md) - Learn how to add configuration support to fixtures like `TmpDirectoryFixture`.

 ## When to Use Advanced Registration